-“I think we could all use a bonghit,” Dwayne said.
+“I think we could all use a bonghit,” Dwayne suggested.

-“Amen,” Brian said, “take the edge off these hangovers,” he said as Dwayne pulled a worn cellophane bag from his pocket, unfolded it, and pulled out a chunk of cannabis.
-Brian pushed the bong in front of Dwayne on the coffee table, Dwayne placed the green substance into the bowl, and then handed the bong to Cheryl.
+Dwayne sat in front of the coffee table, pulled a worn cellophane bag from his pocket, unfolded it, and removed a chunk of cannabis.
+Brian placed the bong in front of Dwayne, Dwayne placed the green substance into the bowl, and then handed the bong to Amanda.

 “Who has a lighter?”
-Cheryl asked, then Stu handed her a lighter.
+Amanda asked, then Stu handed her a lighter.
 She lit it, held the flame to the bowl, inhaled for a few seconds, then pulled the bong away while holding her breath.
 She passed the bong to Liz.
 She inhaled, then passed it to Brian.
 He inhaled until the bowl was finished then passed the bong back to Dwayne.
 Dwayne pinched off another chunk, placed it in the bowl, passed it to Alex, he took a hit, then passed it to Randy.
-Everyone began to gather in the living room around the bong smoking circle and chatted about the party.
-Some were drinking coffee, a couple of others were sipping beers.
+Everyone began to gather in the living room around the bong smoking circle and continued to chat about the party.
+Some were sipping coffee, a couple of others were drinking cups of flat beer scavenged from the keg.
 Brian pulled out another bag of cannabis and contributed to the circle of smoking.
 Person after person inhaled from the bong and created a haze of smoke that settled over the living room.

 “So what’s for breakfast,” someone finally asked.

 “Is there any of that cake left?”